UniversalDependencies/docs/_ga-feat/Definite.md

 Determiners _<b>an</b>_ and _<b>na</b>_ are both definite, as mentioned above.

-The noun can also indicate definiteness, though treatment depends on case, gender and number.
+In the case of a genitive construction (eg _hata fhir an bhaile_ "the hat of the man of the town"), the noun can also indicate definiteness, though treatment depends on gender and number.

 #### Nominative case